 - Sinus congestion

-To get the most out of the Birch tree’s medicinal qualities, you can make tea from the leaves or sap or simply drink the sap itself.
+To get the most out of the Birch tree’s medicinal qualities, you can make tea from the leaves or sap or drink the sap itself.

 An infusion is better for treating skin issues and can be made by steeping dried leaves in either water or apple cider vinegar.
 This can then be used as a soothing and healing wash.